 Auto-discovery is incremental on systems that support this -- such as Active Directory and most other LDAP directories.
 A full extract is produced on systems where incremental listing is not supported, and a delta is calculated on the Access Certifier server before being loaded into the Access Certifier database.

 Access Certifier extracts a list of login IDs from each target system, nightly.
 This process is fail-safe; where user lists extracted from a target system fail to return sufficient data, they are discarded and the previously-harvested user list is retained.

 Every user ID that appears in one or another of a set of systems designated as source of Access Certifier IDs, triggers automatic creation of a user profile in Access Certifier, if one did not already exist.
 Old Access Certifier users that no longer appear on any of the authoritative systems are automatically deactivated.

-Login IDs on systems that are identified as having a consistent naming system with the profile systems are automatically attached to Access Certifier user profiles.
+Login IDs on systems that are identified as having a consistent naming scheme are automatically attached to Access Certifier user profiles.